rhjensen79/robert-jensen.dk/content/posts/2020-docker-for-almost-everything/index.md

 docker run -it robertjensen/minion
 ```

 and now have a container, containing a SaltStack Minion, ready to test, in seconds.
 And when i'm done with it, I can just exit, and run it again, and get a new one.
+So I hope you could see, that for just a few minutes of work, I was able to create a on demand test container, that can save me a lot of time in the future.
+And the best part, is that it's automaticly maintained, with new versions, and patches.

 Was this a static application, then I would use docker-compose, to have it running in a more static way, with the right ports open, and with the correct folders, mounted to my NFS share.